2020 Malian parliamentary election: Conduct

 Leader of the opposition Soumaïla Cissé was kidnapped on 26 March, three days prior to the elections.
 Village chiefs, election officials, and an election observer were kidnapped; there were death threats and a police station was ransacked according to the Coalition for the Observation of Elections in Mali, which had sent 1,600 observers.
 Nine people were killed when their vehicle hit a landmine on 29 March.
-Three soldiers were killed and three injured in another landmine on 30 March.
+Three soldiers were killed and three injured in another landmine explosion on 30 March.
 An al-Qaeda-aligned group took responsibility for the bombings, as well as an attack on soldiers and the killing of a group of Dozo hunters on 27 March.

 Some people were not able to vote on 19 April, and on 30 April the Constitutional Court overturned the results for 31 seats.
 Keita's Rally for Mali was given ten additional seats in Parliament, making it the largest bloc.